How to Make Homemade Dish Detergent Cubes

 Distilled White Vinegar

-A popular name brand of dish detergent tablets costs $0.16/load so the saving is significant not to mention the amount of packaging waste that you aren’t bringing into your home!
-Since you can cut these in half for smaller loads so your cost/load could be even less than this.
+A popular name brand of dish detergent tablets costs $7.94 for 17 tablets.
+This equals out to $0.47/load so the saving is significant not to mention the amount of packaging waste that you aren’t bringing into your home!

-*Prices based on Amazon.com & Walmart.com*
+*Prices based on Walmart.com

 >>More Cleaning Supply Recipes<<